stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 	* Read [USBMap README](https://github.com/corpnewt/USBMap/blob/master/README.md) carefully.
 * Open ``USBMap`` folder in Terminal.app OR iTerm.app if you prefer this one.
 * Make ``USBMap.command`` executable with ``chmod +x USBMap.command``.
-* Detach all USB devices from the Razer Blade.
+* Detach all the USB devices from the Razer Blade.
 * Run ``USBMap.command`` with ``./USBMap.command``.

 ```